 The Smoky Hill Trail Association, Inc., will preserve the historical legacy of the Smoky Hill Trail, promote its designation as a National Historic Trail and interpret the events, remnants and locations that represent the historic trail, the Butterfield’s Overland Despatch (B.O.D.), successor freight and stage lines and the railroad and highways that replaced this important overland trail.

-Our Officers and Directors - 2023
+Our Officers and Directors - 2024

-Jim Mayhew, President
+Jim Mayhew, Vice President

 Marilyn Copeland, Treasurer